zhengjunyao-work/arc24/docs/modeling/Iteration_44_learn_to_use_strong_compute.md

 of struggling I have managed to run two jobs (on A100 and H100) but they were 4 times slower than the previous run and they have finished with `strong_error` after less than 2 hours of running.

+Today is Sunday and I have been able to run 3 fast trainings, one slow.
+I don't see any speed difference between A100 and H100.
+I have tried using a batch size of 2 per GPU but it is not faster.

 ## Conclusion

 So far it seems that Strong Compute cluster is very unstable.
 But we have seen that we can train at